MrcellSbst/JKT48-Live-DC-Bot/README.md

 ---

-## 📝 License
+## License

-MIT License — feel free to fork and adapt for other idol groups or live platforms.
+MIT License — free to fork and adapt for other idol groups or live platforms.

----

-> Made with ❤️ for JKT48 fans.